NREL/torc/docs/architecture.rst

 Architecture
 ############

-- Store information about jobs and dependencies in a graph database.
+- Store information about jobs and dependencies in the ArangoDB graph database.
 - A server implements an HTTP API endpoint that manages the database.

   - With ArangoDB as the database, this API endpoint is a service inside the database.